monsoons-blog/blog/theotherkhanblog/content/notes/When_The_Mirror_Melts.md

 When I first read this couplet in class, I didn't quite grasp it.
 The Persian vocabulary alone slowed me down.
 Yet something about the imagery played on repeat.
 “The bird of the garden” — how strange and delicate.
-The servants of love weaving flowers felt mythic, calming.
+The servants of love weaving flowers, how mythic and calming.
 It wasn’t until my professor explained the symbols I’d encountered that I realized I’d stumbled into a new dimension.